+- Interviews held;

+- Field visits;

-- Questionnaires; and - Participatory techniques and other approaches for the gathering and analysis of data.
+- · Questionnaires; and

+- Participatory techniques and other approaches for the gathering and analysis of data.

 The evaluation must provide evidence-based information that is credible, reliable and useful.
 The evaluator is expected to follow a participatory and consultative approach ensuring close engagement with government counterparts, in particular the GEF operational focal points, UNDP Country Office, project team, UNDP GEF Technical Adviser based in the region and key stakeholders.
-Due to limitations in the scope of the evaluation, the evaluation will have missions to at least three of the following countries: India, Vietnam and Lebanon or Argentina.
-The decision on whether to conduct the third mission in Argentina or Lebanon will be made by the international expert upon consideration of the political climate at the time of the evaluation and in consultation with the Global team.
-The assessment of progress and sustainability issues also need to be looked at in other project countries (Senegal, Philippines and Latvia) thus, it is anticipated that the evaluator will apply surveys or questionnaires as the initial means to process key issues from the non-mission countries.
+Due to limitations in the scope of the evaluation, the evaluation will have missions to at least three of the following countries: India, Vietnam and Argentina.
+The assessment of progress and sustainability issues also need to be looked at in other project countries (Lebanon, Senegal, Philippines and Latvia) thus, it is anticipated that the evaluator will apply surveys or questionnaires as the initial means to process key issues from the non-mission countries.